SSWConsulting/SSW.Rules.Content/rules/do-you-make-instructions-at-the-beginning-of-a-project-and-improve-them-gradually/rule.md

 ## Further Reading

-To see other documentation Rules, have a look at     [Do you review the documentation?](/do-you-review-the-documentation)
+To see other documentation Rules, have a look at [Do you make awesome documentation?](https://www.ssw.com.au/rules/awesome-documentation)